npatwari/pathLossTutorial/README.md

 (All team members individually)

 In this step, you will load and run a Jupyter notebook.
 The file, `CheckShoutData.ipynb` is in this repo.
 It is also a [public Google Colab notebook](https://colab.research.google.com/drive/1g0DbZOUlDLly6y1m5UzvOpGiR9h4DKFC?usp=sharing) if you prefer to run the notebook on the cloud.

+You'll edit and save your .ipynb file, and turn it in to the Canvas assignment.